Stuart Whitman: 1951–1957: Early roles and first leads

-1958 to 1961: Success on and off the screen
+1958–1961: Success on and off the screen

 By this time, Whitman's side career as a real estate developer was thriving.
 He developed hundreds of acres in such places as Anaheim, Benedict Canyon, and Panorama City, often in partnership with his father.
 "Because of it, I've never worked as an extra," he said in 1958.
 "I've never accepted a part that I wouldn't have thought advanced my career.
 I've never taken an acting job, in movies or TV, which paid less than $250 a week."

 In the late 1950s, 20th Century Fox was on a drive to develop new talent.
 Head of production Buddy Adler said, "We must bring young people back into film theatres and the best way is to develop young stars as a magnet.
 While stories have become more important than ever, we must seek our fresh, youthful talent to perform in them."
 Whitman was one of a number of new names signed to Fox by Adler as part of a $3–4 million star-building program.
 Whitman's contract was for seven years.

 In January 1958, William A. Wellman's Darby's Rangers premiered.
 During the film's production, roles fluctuated: the lead, Charlton Heston, left the film and James Garner was given the lead, while Whitman wound up with Garner's original role, which dominated the first half of the picture then barely appeared in the second half.
-In March, the contract with Fox became exclusive.
+Whitman was one of several actors who tested for the role of Bart Maverick In March 1958, the contract with FOX became exclusive.
 In June, production of Richard Fleischer's These Thousand Hills began.
 In May, Ten North Frederick began its theatrical run.
 Whitman later said he did this to get a choice small part and "many good things came from that".
 In August, Whitman appeared in China Doll.

 In October, MGM's production of Andrew L. Stone's The Decks Ran Red, in which he was cast, was released.
 According to Whitman, he helped with the signing of his friend Broderick Crawford, promising the studio that Crawford would stay sober throughout the shoot.
 Crawford was hired and maintained his promise.
-In the film, Whitman shared an interracial kiss with Dorothy Dandridge.

 At that time, director Andrew L. Stone wanted Whitman to appear in The Last Voyage (1960), but the role went to Robert Stack instead.
-Fox granted him another role when he replaced Robert Wagner in The Sound and the Fury (1959), supporting Joanne Woodward and Yul Brynner.
+Fox granted him another role when he replaced Robert Wagner in The Sound and the Fury (1959).
 Also in 1959, Whitman acted in "The Last Laugh", the 20th episode of the first season of Have Gun – Will Travel.
 Another TV credit came with The Court of Last Resort, in an episode called "The Westover Case".